tpeng2023/webpage/_pages/about.md

   - /about.html
 ---

-​I am a fifth-year Ph.D. student in Economics from State University of New York, at Albany.
+​I received my Ph.D. in Economics from University at Albany, State University of New York.

-My research interests lie in econometrics, with a particular emphasis on high-dimensional methods—such as the bootstrap and jackknife—for panel and time series data.
-I am also interested in robust inference methods for both linear and quantile regression models, especially in the presence of heteroskedastic errors, fixed effects (individual or time-specific), serial dependence, and one-way or multi-way clustered dependence.

-My long-term objective is to promote the integration of econometric theory into empirical work by developing inference tools that are both robust and easy to implement.

-I am very fortunate to be advised by Prof. Koomla Ulrich Hounyo.
+My research interests center on urban and regional economics, with a particular emphasis on place-based policy in tourism and transportation.

-Please feel free to reach me at  `jlin28@albany.edu` .
+Please feel free to reach me at  `tpeng2@albany.edu` .